codrinaignat/99-Problems-in-Python/README.md

  35- Determine prime factors of a number ✅

- 36- Determine prime factorization of a number - to be solved ‼️
+ 36- Determine prime factorization of a number

- 37- A more efficient totient function - to be solved ‼️
+ 37- A more efficient totient function

- 38- Compare totient functions - to be solved ‼️
+ 38- Compare totient functions

- 39- Generate a list of primes in a given range- to be solved ‼️
+ 39- Generate a list of primes in a given range

  40- Goldbach Conjecture ✅

- 41- Print list of Goldbach compositions - to be solved ‼️
+ 41- Print list of Goldbach compositions

  46- Print a truth table for a logical expression of two variables